 March 3rd 1995, when Yahoo! was still a list of URLs at Stanford University, when people started talking about the Internet like a magic, the 14.4 kbit/s modem was the standard and 33.6 kbit/s was a dream, 9 years before Facebook, 12 years before iPhone, Kids' Space was created as a project for a new communication and learning tool by a graduate school student of Columbia University Teachers College, Sachiko Oba-Cote.

 On April 28, this mail message of tech support was sent from Michael at Interport Communications, one of the first Internet providers in New York City.
 By June, Children from over 80 countries participated in the fun learning programs on the site.
 Parents, teachers, and friends from Japan, US, UK, Netherlands, and Hong Kong offered their volunteer work for keeping the site safe and clean.
+Staff and Volunteer Members | April 1997 | May 1999 | May 2003 | Oct 2006 | |

-April 14, 1997 May 4, 2001 August 27, 2005
+April 14, 1997 | May 4, 2001 | August 27, 2005 |

-Many thanks to Wayback Machine for storing these Kids' Space files from the past!
+Many thanks to Wayback Machine for storing these Kids' Space files from the past! |

 The Kids' Space was an innovative and challenging attempt at the early stage of the Internet, in search of the most educational and peaceful use of the new technology.
-Thousands of children shared their thoughts by writings, drawings, musical performances, and collaborated for their own picture books.

 Click to visit sections archived in 2005 or see the examples of Children's work.